animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 Note: I wasn't jealous.
 I just wanted to talk about how intensely uncomfortable I felt after finding her content, and she gave me no safe way to, except to try and process it with my friend Mohsen on a camping trip, and hope she'd let me without treating me like a bug, with her.

+In the hospital, over the phone, I was able to just confront her about (like, "Why'd you fuck him??" about her roommate), and that turned out to be fine.
+Note to self, easier said than done, and usually full of its own pitfalls: release emotions right away.

 ## Future hair regrowths

 My pubic hair grew back in 2021 while doing a strict steak/salmon-only diet with some Paleo leniency — it was definitely still grown back while I was doing that diet in December, 2021 — and fell out gradually.